deepkit/deepkit-framework/README.md

 ```

 Marshal.ts uses only TypeORM for connection abstraction and to generate a `EntitySchema` for your typeOrm use-cases.
-You need in most cases only to use the @Field decorator with some other Marshal decorators (like @EnumField, @IDField, @UUIDField, @Index)
-on your entity.
+You need in most cases only to use the `@f` decorator with some additional function calls (primary, index, etc) on your entity.

 You can generate a schema for Typeorm using  `getTypeOrmEntity` and then pass this to your `createConnection` call,
 which makes it possible to sync the schema defined only with Marshal decorators with your database managed by Typeorm.